Magno9/Artificial-Neural-Networks/README.md

 # Artificial-Neural-Networks
-Small showcase of my progress.
+Small showcase of my progress in regards to AI and Artificial Neural Networks.
 Based on the book: Deep Learning Illustrated (https://www.deeplearningillustrated.com/).
 Some scripts  contain notes from the book and myself from when I was first writing them.
 A basic breakdown for each one of them:

 Shallow_Net_Keras: A simple program which learns to recognize handwritten digits and classify them.
 It reached 86% accuracy.
 I later built a more complex model which reached almost 98% accuracy.